sparescrub/yashokicom/README.md

-# yashokicom
+# nothing to see here

-Code for yashoki.com
+Just some code for yashoki.com